MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

 ---
 title: mv-apply operator - Azure Data Explorer
-description: Learn how to use the mv-apply operator to apply a subquery to each record. ms.reviewer: alexans ms.topic: reference ms.date: 12/26/2022
+description: Learn how to use the mv-apply operator to apply a subquery to each record and union the results of each subquery. ms.reviewer: alexans ms.topic: reference ms.date: 12/26/2022